GM bucks gloomy earnings forecast trend, shares jump | MarketScreener

 "Bottom line, we believe management just reset the bar higher for earnings and cash flow despite increased macro concerns among investors," Buckingham Research Group analyst Joseph Amaturo wrote in a client note.

-The company said it expects adjusted automotive free cash flow in 2019 to come in between $4.5 billion (3.5 billion pounds) and $6 billion.
+The company said it expects adjusted automotive free cash flow in 2019 to come in between $4.5 billion and $6 billion.

 Still, CEO Barra faces pressure to lift GM's share price, which has lagged broader market performance.
 The company has confronted challenges from activist shareholders twice during the past four years.